mtumilowicz/cryptography-hsm-workshop/readme.md

     Session is a logical connection between an application and a token.
 There are two types of sessions defined in PKCS #11 as Read/Write(R/W) and Read-Only(R/O).
 R/W sessions can be used for both reading and writing data to the cryptographic device while R/O can only be used for data reading purposes from the device.
   * User
     User is a person or an application who has access to the cryptographic device through a slot.
 There are basically two users defined in PKCS #11 as SO(Security Officer) and USER for each slot.
 SO has the authority to create a USER.
 USER is responsible for using device for cryptographic operations.
 There can be only one SO and USER for a given slot.
+  *  The term slot represents a physical device interface
+    * For example, a smart card reader would represent a slot and the smart card would represent the token.
+  *   * It is also possible that multiple slots may share the same token.
+  * Within PKCS#11, a token is viewed as a device that stores objects and can perform cryptographic functions.
+  * Objects are generally defined in one of four classes:

+    >Data objects, which are defined by an application

+    >Certificate objects, which are digital certificates such as X.509

+    >Key objects, which can be public, private or secret cryptographic keys

+    >Vendor-defined objects
+  * Objects within PKCS#11 are further defined as either a token object or a session object
+    * Token objects are visible by any application which has sufficient access permission and is connected to that token.
+An important attribute of a token object is that it remains on the token until a specific action is performed to remove it.
+    * A connection between a token and an application is referred to as a session.
+Session objects are temporary and only remain in existence while the session is open.
+Session objects are only ever visible to the application that created them.

 * example
   * Crypto is an application which is using PKCS #11 supported HSM as it’s cryptographic provider.
 Crypto needs to generate an AES key using HSM and encrypt a sample of data using the generated key.
     * Crypto authenticates itself as user ‘USER’ to the HSM and creates a secure communication passage(ie. session between token and application) between device(ie. token resides within a slot) and Crypto.